randomcoder67/randomcoder67.github.io/content/wiki/other/minecraftSetup.md

 The default Minecraft launcher is not great, it's very slow and it's difficult to use modern and old version at the same time.
 [MultiMC](https://multimc.org/) is a good alternative launcher.
 It is avalible for Linux ([Arch PKGBUILD](https://github.com/MultiMC/multimc-pkgbuild)), and has been around for eons.
-There is also [PolyMC](https://polymc.org/) and [Prism Launcher](https://prismlauncher.org/), which seem to be basically identical but apparently PolyMC isn't maintained anymore.
-There is a bunch of boring political drama around the two, and MultiMC seems to do everything you would need, so just stick to that imo.
+There is also [PolyMC](https://polymc.org/) and [Prism Launcher](https://prismlauncher.org/), which seem to be basically identical but apparently PrismMC was forked from PolyMC because of some drama.
+There is a bunch of boring political drama around the two, and MultiMC seems to do everything you would need, so just stick to that.

 ## Mods